epfl-ada/ada-2024-project-deep5eekers/README.md

 # Exploring Gender Dynamics in Film

+Our datastory is available in the following link: https://pavlov200912.github.io/ada-deep5eekers/

 ## Abstract

 In this project we will explore the role of gender in the film industry.
 We have decided to investigate a variety of ideas and themes around gender.
 We will consider questions about gender in roles, directors, character portrayals, and general sentiment.